 Considerations for Your Upline

-If you work under someone’s supervision, you should your upline constitutes a special class of stakeholders who might be impacted by your being away.
+If you work under someone’s supervision, your upline constitutes a special class of stakeholders who might be impacted by your being away.

-And if your work culture is such that you sometimes get requests from someone in your boss’s upline, you might need to consider including them in your list as well.
+And if your work culture is such that you sometimes get requests from someone in your boss’s upline, you might need to consider including that person in your list as well.

 Among your stakeholders, your upline is particularly important because they have a special ability to either support or hinder your time away.